On this page:

 Effectiveness: A study of health care workers showed that PEP reduced risk of infection by 87%.

-Timing: PEP must be started as soon as possible to be effective, and always within 3 days (72 hours) of a possible exposure, but within 48 hours is better.
+Timing: PEP must be started within 3 days (72 hours) of a possible exposure, but it should be started as soon as possible to be effective.

 Duration of treatment: PEP medications are intended to be taken for 28 days.

-Side effects: PEP medication may cause side effects, which are usually mild.
+Side effects: PEP medication may cause side effects like nausea in some people, which is usually mild.

 Costs: Insurance coverage varies, so please determine your coverage through your health insurance company.
 Medication assistance programs may help pay for PEP for patients who don't have insurance or are underinsured; please talk to your PEP clinician about this if desired.
 Students' health service fee does not cover the cost of medication.